 Cost: From 60€ a day.

-Inclusions: accommodation near the beach, some meals, transfers to and from the festival, massive Stoke campsite party.
+Inclusions: accommodation, some meals, transfers to and from the festival, massive Stoke campsite party.

 Stoke Passport Holders:

 (Don't know what a Stoke Passport is?
 Check it out!
 Your universe will change.)

 Eligible for 3 nights all-inclusive package including unlimited beer & sangria (excluding BBK ticket).